voyager-admin/voyager/docs/plugins.md

 ### Theme Plugins

 Theme plugins allow you to customize the look and feel of Voyager.
-After a theme was installed you can preview it by clicking `Preview.
+After a theme was installed you can preview it by clicking `Preview`.
 You won't see the theme anymore after reloading your page.

 ![](./.gitbook/assets/plugins/theme-preview.png)